MaximeCaty/AL-Optimal-Binary-Encoding/README.md

 # AL Optimal Binary Encoder

-Offer data reading and writing in binary format with smaller length than built in function, in pure AL.
+Offer data reading and writing in binary format with smaller length than built in AL stream function, in pure AL.

-Values are encoded using variable length similar as "ZigZag" algorithm with optimised behavous for undefined values and dates.
+Numerical values are encoded using variable length similar as "ZigZag" algorithm with optimised behavous for undefined values and dates.

-This can significantly reduce the size of exported data, especially when dataset have small, undefined and zero values, **you can expect 20-40% reduction**.
+This can reduce the size of exported data, especially when dataset have small, undefined and zero values, **you can expect 20-40% reduction**.

+You can use this along with built in AL read/write for other field type such as text.

 ## **Size comparaison**

 	// This write 4 full bytes in the stream, using built in AL encoding of Integer OutStream.Write(Integer);

-	// This only write 1 byte if integer is 0 or +/- 128
+	// This only write 1 byte when integer is in 0 or +/- 128
 	// 2 bytes if +/- 16 684, ...
 	OptimalBinCodeunit.WriteInt(Integer);